MRtrix3/mrtrix3/docs/reference/commands/dwidenoise.rst

 Description
 -----------

-Denoise DWI data and estimate the noise level based on the optimal threshold for PCA.

 DWI data denoising and noise map estimation by exploiting data redundancy in the PCA domain using the prior knowledge that the eigenspectrum of random covariance matrices is described by the universal Marchenko Pastur distribution.